My Personal Choice for a VPN

 Access to services

 Mullvad allows five simultaneous connections to its servers.
-The median number for the all the VPNs (nearly 200) listed on the “Detailed VPN Comparison Chart ” at thatoneprivacysite.net is three connections.
+The median number for all the VPNs (nearly 200) listed on the “Detailed VPN Comparison Chart” is three connections.
 Given Mullvad’s five simultaneous connections, I need not worry that my iMac and iPhone are using the VPN connection in the background while I am actively connected to Mullvad on my iPad.
-So I can just leave all of my devices connected all the time (and even add a device or two) and not bother signing in/signing out of the VPN connection on the various devices.
+So, I can just leave all of my devices connected all the time (and even add a device or two) and not bother signing in and out of the VPN connection on the various devices.

-As of late 2019, Mullvad offered 282 regular OpenVPN servers (in 38 countries), 103 WireGuard servers and 17 special “bridge” servers (which can help if one is behind a very restrictive firewall).
-This server count is well above the median for other VPNs of 54 servers and 18 countries in the “Detailed Comparison Chart,” and is more than adequate for my purposes.
+Historically, in late 2019, Mullvad offered servers in 39 countries, including 284 regular OpenVPN servers, 105 WireGuard servers, and 17 special “bridge” servers (which can help if one is behind a very restrictive firewall).
+This server count total of 406 was well above the median for other VPNs of 54 servers and 18 countries in the “Detailed Comparison Chart” of late 2019, and is more than adequate for my purposes.
+(As of this writing, the Mullvad server statistics include 476 WireGuard servers.
+This is over a 450% increase in the number of Mullvad’s WireGuard servers since late 2019 and is strong evidence for Mullvad’s commitment to the state-of-the-art WireGuard protocol.)

-Compared to not using a VPN, connecting to the Internet through a VPN will always result in at least some slowdown in speed.
-I’ve found that the speed and responsiveness of using the Internet via Mullvad VPN is perhaps slightly slower vs. using no VPN.
+As compared to not using a VPN, connecting to the Internet through a VPN will always result in at least some slowdown in speed.
+I’ve found that the speed and responsiveness of using the Internet via Mullvad VPN is perhaps slightly slower than using no VPN.
 It’s a little hard to objectively judge this, however, without laborious back and forth testing.
 At any rate, my data transfer speeds are quite satisfactory when using Mullvad.

-I found some ongoing VPN speed test results (of nearly 20 VPN services) which may be useful at https://www.bestvpn.com/guides/vpn-speed-tests/.
-(Just be aware that this site is an affiliate of many VPN companies and hence its review results may be biased.)
-In early 2019, Mullvad was consistently among the top 4 or 5 VPNs in the speed tests done by this site.
+There is a listing of some ongoing VPN speed test results which may be useful at https://www.top10vpn.com/best-vpn/fastest-vpn/#full-vpn-speed-test-results.
+(Be aware that this site is an affiliate of many VPN companies, and hence its review results may be biased.)
+Mullvad has been consistently ranked within the top 10% of VPNs in the speed tests done by this site.

-The Mullvad website provides a great deal of information about set-up, troubleshooting, features, options, policies, etc. I’ve learned quite a bit by browsing these Mullvad support resources and have found that several questions that I had in mind had been anticipated by Mullvad in that the answers were already there on the website.
+The Mullvad website provides a great deal of information about set-up, troubleshooting, features, options, policies, etc. I’ve learned quite a bit by browsing these Mullvad support resources.
+I’ve found that several questions that I had in mind had been anticipated by Mullvad and the answers were already there on the website.

 Some VPNs offer “online chat” support for customers.
 Mullvad does not do so.
-I don’t consider this to be a major drawback because of my positive experience with Mullvad’s email support.
+In light of my positive experiences with Mullvad’s email support, I don’t consider this to be a major drawback.
 I have sent a few email support questions to Mullvad and all of them were answered quickly and to my satisfaction.
-(Not surprisingly, given Mullvad’s commitment to privacy and security, they offer (and recommend) the option of using encrypted email when dealing with support issues.)
+Not surprisingly, given Mullvad’s commitment to privacy and security, they offer (and recommend) the option of using encrypted email when dealing with support issues.

 Proactive Planning for the Future

 I am impressed that Mullvad is active in preparing for future trends and issues that may affect VPN services.
-Mullvad has been at the forefront of VPNs in adopting the WireGuard protocol, which implements very promising VPN technology.
+Mullvad has been at the forefront of VPNs with their adoption of the WireGuard protocol, which implements very promising VPN technology.

 Many VPN services quote an artificially high price for one month of service and then offer a “discount” for an extended contract of one, two or three years.
-Mullvad does not use this selling tactic.
-A monthly rate is quoted and customers can choose to purchase from one month to 12 months of service at a time.
-Hence, there is no need to commit to a year-long contract in order to obtain a reasonable price.
-Mullvad offers a 30-day money back guarantee (except for cash payments).
+Mullvad does not use this deceptive selling tactic.
+Mullvad quotes a monthly rate and its customers can choose to purchase from one month to 12 months of service at a time.
+Hence, there is no need to commit to a year-long (or longer) contract in order to obtain a reasonable price.
+Mullvad offers a 30-day money-back guarantee (except for cash payments).

-Mullvad accepts payment in cash, Bitcoin, Bitcoin cash, credit card, bank wire, and PayPal.
-(Two additional methods are available to European customers.)
-With a little bit of effort, the first three payment methods can be used with complete anonymity.
+Mullvad accepts payment in cash, Bitcoin, Bitcoin cash, Monero, bank wire, credit card, PayPal and pre-paid voucher.
+(Some additional methods are available to European customers.)
+With a bit of effort, several of these payment methods can be used with complete anonymity.

 I would recommend that you consider the cost of a VPN but not let the fee be an overriding factor when entrusting a VPN with your Internet security and privacy.
 Even if another VPN costs only half as much as Mullvad, you’re only saving $3 a month.
 Is that savings worth using a less trustworthy VPN?